 The Nikon D810A announcement event is said to take place in Japan.
 It might include a new 24-120mm VR lens, albeit little is known at this point.

 The source says that several Coolpix shooters are certain to show up.
 The list includes the P610, S2900, S33, S7000, and S9900.
-All these names have been previously mentioned within the rumor mill, while the S2900 was announced in mid-January.
+All these names have been previously mentioned within the rumor mill, while the S2900 was announced

 A rugged all-weather Coolpix camera is on its way, too.
 The Coolpix AW130 is poised to replace the AW120, which is a rugged shooter with built-in WiFi.